-Science and Human Rights Student Digital Media Competition
+Science & Human Rights Student Digital Media Competition

 Wanted: the most promising and creative student projects building bridges between science and human rights.

 What’s YOUR connection to science and human rights?

 • Protecting the human rights of scientists, engineers, and health professionals?

 • Improving access of marginalized communities to science and technology?

 • Designing new methods or tools for documenting human rights violations?

 • Building a human rights movement within the scientific community?

 • Infusing research ethics with human rights responsibilities?

 The AAAS Science and Human Rights Coalition launched the Student Digital Media Competition to discover and recognize quality digital media projects that highlight these and other intersections between science and human rights.
 Share your video, podcast, webinar, app, or other online project on any topic at the intersection of science and human rights!